korkins/limbss_2026_01_27/README.md

 Optical parameteres of shells, constituing the atmosphere, change along the radius, `r` (km).
 Extinction and scattering coefficients change along `r`lenearly: `ext = a + b * r`, where `a` and `b` are constant within each shell (optical layer).
 The code was tested vs. all pure and absorbing Rayleigh scenarious from Zawada et al., *Systematic comparison of vectorial spherical radiative transfer models in limb scattering geometry*, Atmos.
 Meas.
 Tech., 14, 3953–3972, 2021 (doi: https://doi.org/10.5194/amt-14-3953-2021).
 Note, the paper also ignores the twilight condition.

 # Instructions
 1. The GitHub repository (asumed cloned to local machine) contains 9 py-sources and 2 folders.
 The `tests` folder is discussed below, at step #6.
 The `ort_limb_benchmarks` folder contains input for the benchmarks (the word 'input' should have been added to the folder name...).
-This data was extracted from Zawada’s 'NetCDF' file and placed into 'txt' files for a) convenience – one does not have to read their NetCDF, and b) better data visibility – i.e., the sequence of the solar geometry in their NetCDF differs from that published in the paper.
+This data was extracted from Zawada’s NetCDF file and placed into respective txt files for a) convenience – one does not have to read their NetCDF, and b) better data visibility – i.e., the sequence of the solar geometry in their NetCDF differs from that published in the paper.

-2. In `main_limbss.py`, line 29, `path_bmrk = "./ort_limb_benchmarks/"` – this relative path should work as is, but if not, update as necessary.
+2. In `main_limbss.py`, line 29, `path_bmrk = "./ort_limb_benchmarks/"` – this relative path should work as is, otherwise update as necessary.

 3. Also, in the `main_limbss.py`:
--Line 13: `npnts_int = 1` – number of internal (auxiliary) shells in between the main shells; `npnts_int = 0, 1, 2` were tried;
+*Line 13: `npnts_int = 1` – number of internal (auxiliary) shells in between the main shells; `npnts_int = 0, 1, 2` were tried;
--Lines 16-22: 0-offset indices.
+*Lines 16-22: 0-offset indices.
 Only `isolar`, `iwavelength`, and `icomposition` have effect to select different solar geometry, wavelength, and pure Rayleigh or Rayleigh + ozone case.
 Other indices are used only to create a unique output file name (see below) and quickly locate corresponding data in the NetCDF benchmark file.

 4. Line 24: `itp_plot = 30` - 0-offset index corresponding to tangent height at which solution will be printed on screen (1 point; all points go to a txt file when finished).
 Due to Zawada’s input, its value is close to the actual tangent height, i.e. index 30 corresponds to 30.5 km